differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

 Ranch has a pool of `ranch_acceptor` processes, which are all listening on the socket and accepting connections.
 It defaults to 10 acceptors, but the diagram only shows 3.

 When there's an incoming connection, the operating system (and Erlang) will wake up one of them (arbitrarily) to accept the socket.
-The acceptor it will ask its associated `ranch_conns_sup` to start the protocol handler.
+The acceptor will ask its associated `ranch_conns_sup` to start the protocol handler.

 The relevant part of the Ranch source code looks like this: